Michael Bluejay's guide to

 Ben's take on being compared to other pianists

-This is from an interview I found online, before the page disappeared:
+This is from an interview with Ben I found online, before the page disappeared:

 "I don't think other piano players are as much of an influence on me as might be perceived on first listen.
 If nothing else, pianists are messengers of melody.
 You're going to learn about melody from people who are really good at writing it, and the piano guys are really good at it.
 But there are other things that are very influential on the band that aren't piano at all—like Nirvana (Punk)—even melodically.
 Kurt Cobain was a really, really cool writer.
 Another band, Built To Spill , they'd just made their first record when we were making our first record, and it was melodic and they didn't apologize for it.
 Barbra Streisand is an influence, so are Rickie Lee Jones, Randy Newman and Jimi Hendrix, for that matter."